Guide to Buying Pro Scooter Bars

 Overview

-So, how tall should your scooter bars be?
-Pro scooter bars should ideally reach somewhere between your hips and navel when standing on the ground with the scooter deck between your feet.
-This height ensures comfort and optimal leverage for performing tricks.
-With the bars at this height, you can ride with a straight back while still having plenty of leverage.
-If you're a beginner and torn between two bar heights that both fall within the recommended range, we suggest opting for the taller one as it generally offers better control.
+Determining how tall your scooter bars should be involves finding a height that reaches your hips to navel while standing on the ground with the scooter deck between your feet.
+This height guarantees comfort and optimal leverage for tricks.
+With bars at this level, you'll maintain a straight back while having ample leverage.
+If you’re just starting and stuck between two height options that are within the suggested range, it's generally better to choose the taller bar for improved control.

 Aspect | Taller Bars | Shorter Bars |